 (c) If the instructor agrees to give you a make up test, you must then submit (i) a written request detailing circumstances why the make-up is needed and (ii) attach relevant, necessary and adequate documentation that helps to substantiate your case.

-(a) Risk Penalty: In order to be fair to all students, exams are expected to be taken along with the class.
-If exams are taken at times other than the scheduled time for the class, a ‘risk’ penalty may be assessed.
+In order to be fair to all students, exams (tests or quizzes) are expected to be taken along with the class.
+If exams are taken at times other than the scheduled time for the class, a 'risk' penalty may be assessed.
 If the exam is taken later, there is a risk that the student has come to know what was on the exam.
-If the exam is taken earlier, there is a risk that the exam will leak out.
-The actual risk penalty assessed will be at the discretion of the instructor and will depend on the circumstances of each case.
+If the exam is taken earlier, there is risk that the exam will leak out.
+The actual risk penalty assessed will be at the discretion of the instructor and will depend on circumstances of each case.
 For quizzes, the risk penalty is expected to be up to 50% of the maximum points for that quiz.
 For tests (midterm and final), the risk penalty is expected to be up to 30% of the maximum points for that test.

 TOPICS TO BE COVERED